Integrated Planning and Reporting (IP&R)

 The Delivery program is a four year plan that turns the strategic goals found in the Community Strategic Plan into actions.
 It is the point where a council makes a commitment to the Community Strategic Plan, and act upon those issues that are within its area of responsibility.

 The Operational Plan is a one year plan that spells out the detail of the Delivery Program, identifying the individual projects and activities that will be undertaken in a specific financial year to achieve the commitments made in the four year Delivery Program.

 Gwydir Shire Council’s 2022-2023 Operational Plan identifies priority projects and activities that will be delivered to the community.
 These activities will be reported on a quarterly basis over the next twelve month period.

 This is the fourth and final Operational Plan covering the term of the Elected Council.
 At the end of this term the Elected Council will have considerable reason to be proud of what has been achieved under their term of office.

-The operational activities included in this plan are aimed at progressing the implementation of the 2017–2021 Delivery Program and more broadly the 2017-2027 Community Strategic Plan.
+The operational activities included in this plan are aimed at progressing the implementation of the 2022–2026 Delivery Program and more broadly the 2017-2027 Community Strategic Plan - reviewed in 2022.
 Since July 2018 our Council has been fortunate in receiving considerable grant funding.
 This injection of grant funding has enabled us to achieve considerably more of the community aspirations identified in the Community Strategic Plan than was ever expected possible under normal budget circumstances.